the aphrodisiac history of blueberries

 For example, a tea made from blueberry leaves is said to purify the blood.
 Pressed into a juice, the berries help a chronic cough.
 The root was and still is used to help ease the pain women during childbirth.

-Today we know what our earliest settlers didn’t; blueberries are a great antioxidant food.
-In fact, they are among the greatest natural sources of antioxidants at our fingertips.
+Today we know what our earliest settlers didn’t; blueberry makes a great antioxidant food.
+In fact, these plump, little berries are among the greatest natural sources of antioxidants at our fingertips.
 Thanks to modern science, we now know why the early medicine man’s treatments worked so well.
 It’s now proven that the berries can help reduce inflammation, reduce cholesterol and potentially help regulate blood pressure.
+Discover why the antioxidants in blueberries help support fertility.

 And while coughs and cholesterol are most decidedly not sexy, these berries also have their place in the sensual realm.
-Just ½ cup of blueberries per day will remarkably increase energy and stamina.
+Just ½ cup of blueberries per day are believed to increase energy and possibly even stamina.
+That’s because these berries have a fairly high quercetin content.
+And in studies, the quercetin in blueberries and other dark berries shows promise in helping muscles recover from exertion more quickly than they would on their own. .

 Blueberries are rich in fiber and can banish bloating.
-They promote blood flow – that’s key in games of the bedroom.
-And the fruit contains the antioxidant resveratrol, which show promise in fighting heart disease as well as premature aging.
+(Find out more about why your sex life needs fiber.)
+They promote blood flow, thanks to those antioxidants–that’s key in games of the bedroom.
+And one of those antioxidants, resveratrol, shows promise not only in fighting heart disease but also premature aging.